Gulf Stream: Localized effects

 The Gulf Stream is influential on the climate of the Florida peninsula.
-The portion off the Florida coast, referred to as the Florida Current, maintains an average water temperature of at least 24 C during the winter.
+The portion off the Florida coast, referred to as the Florida Current, maintains an average water temperature of at least 24 C during the winter, and often 29 C in summer and fall.
 East winds moving over this warm water move warm air from over the Gulf Stream inland, helping to keep temperatures milder across the state than elsewhere across the Southeastern United States during the winter.
-Also, the Gulf Stream's proximity to Nantucket, Massachusetts adds to its biodiversity, because it is the northern limit for southern varieties of plant life, and the southern limit for northern plant species, Nantucket being warmer during winter than the mainland.